 Students are responsible for documenting this time in a manner approved by the faculty advisor of the journal.
 Students will be evaluated on a credit/no credit basis.

-Depending on the competition, students who participate in mock trial, moot court and ADR competitions are eligible to receive up to two credits per semester for competition-related work, such as brief writing, appellate advocacy, trial advocacy, arbitration advocacy, negotiation or mediation.
+Depending on the competition, students who participate in mock trial or moot court competitions are eligible to receive up to two credits per semester for competition-related work, such as brief writing, appellate advocacy, trial advocacy, arbitration advocacy, negotiation or mediation.
 Students are responsible for documenting this time in a manner approved by their faculty advisor/coach.
 Students must complete a minimum of 42.5 hours of work for one credit and 85 hours of work for two credits.
 Students may elect not to receive credit for participation in interscholastic competitions.
 Students will be evaluated on a credit/no credit basis.

 (g) Credit for Teaching Assistants and Research Assistants